-A clarification is worthwhile regarding the meaning of the terms 'inhomogeneous deformation' and 'inhomogeneous flow' for the rheological community.
-In complex flows studied under the umbrella of non-Newtonian fluid mechanics, 'inhomogeneous flow/deformation' refers to a flow in which simultaneous shear and extensional deformations are mixed in the domain.
-In contrast, in rheometry, where shear-banding has traditionally been studied, an 'inhomogeneous field' refers to field with fluid segregation (bands) in a simple shear deformation.
-Hence, in this paper, to address this issue, we differentiate and define the concept of 'complex flow' as a mixed inhomogeneous shear-to-extensional deformation.
-Additionally, we define 'banded flow' as a flow that supports the coexistence of two bands of material with different physical properties, i.e. viscosity.
+A clarification is worthwhile regarding the meaning of the terms "inhomogeneous deformation" and "inhomogeneous flow" for the rheological community.
+In complex flows studied under the umbrella of non-Newtonian fluid mechanics, "inhomogeneous flow/deformation" refers to a flow in which simultaneous shear and extensional deformations are mixed in the domain.
+In contrast, in rheometry, where shear banding has traditionally been studied, an "inhomogeneous field" refers to fields with fluid segregation (bands) in a simple shear deformation.
+Hence, in this paper, to address this issue, we differentiate and define the concept of "complex flow" as a mixed inhomogeneous shear-to-extensional deformation.
+Additionally, we define "banded flow" as a flow that supports the coexistence of two bands of material with different physical properties, i.e., viscosity.